 - Substitute almond milk for full-fat coconut milk, just note that the cake will not be as moist since canned coconut milk.

 Stay tuned!
 I’ll be posting a fun dessert recipe on Thursday that uses this cake!
 Make your grocery list now so that you have everything you need!

 Preheat the oven to 350 degrees F and line a small 8.5" x 6.5" baking sheet with parchment paper.

 Add all ingredients for the cake to a blender and blend until completely combined.
 Pour the cake batter onto the prepared baking sheet and use a rubber spatula to spread it into an even layer.

-Remove from oven and allow cake to sit 30 minutes before cutting into squares and serving.
+Remove from oven and allow cake to sit at least 5 minutes before cutting into squares and serving.

 Serve with fresh berries and a dollop of whipped coconut cream